hunter-college-ossd-spr-2020/project-evaluation/atom1_evaluation.md

 ### License

-1. What is the project's license?
+1. What is the project's license?<br>
 The project's license is MIT.

 ---